Picture forest

 What do "planetary boundaries" refer to?

-Several of these have already been crossed.
+Several planet boundaries have already been crossed.
 Let's unpack this.

 Scientists have assessed a certain number of boundaries that humanity must not go beyond, if we are to continue living sustainably on Earth.